Cheryl-Lau/astero/README.md

 # Instructions

-Replace the astero/src with the src in here.
+Replace your local astero/src with the src in here.
-Add the work directories in here to the astero directory.
+Then add the work directories work_bench_gyre and work_bench_adipls to your astero directory.

 Replace the mesa-r10398/adipls/adipack.c/adipls with adipls in the 'adipls' repository.
 Recompile the entire MESA to generate the object files.